sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 A level of autonomy may be provided to product teams by delegating some authorities to them.
 As per the Financial and HR delegations, this is not a simple form to fill out.
-It requires training and can have real consequences of non compliance.
+It requires training and can have real consequences of non-compliance.

 ...